taylorrose/wizard-murder-mystery/05_REVEAL_EPILOGUE.md

 **[Let the group briefly discuss which resolution they prefer, then read the appropriate ending]**

-### Branch 1: Justice Served
+### Branch 1: Justice Served (Lawful)

-**[If the group chooses lawful resolution]**

 > "Commander Keats steps forward, wand raised.
 'By the authority of the Auror Office, I arrest you both.
-Odran Pyke, for the murder of Minister Cordelia Blackthorne and conspiracy to conceal evidence.
-Rowan Kett, for the murder of Alaric Bodd and infiltration of the Ministry using illegal means.'
+Aldric Thorne, for the murder of Minister Cordelia Blackthorne and conspiracy to conceal evidence.
+Morgan Cross, for the murder of Alaric Bodd and infiltration of the Ministry using illegal means.'
 >
 > The Ministry's wards recognize the lawful arrest.
 The doors unseal with a grinding sound.
 Within minutes, additional Aurors arrive to take both prisoners into custody.
 >
 > As they're led away, Rowan calls out: 'I regret killing Bodd.
 But I don't regret exposing the truth.
-The Ministry was built on lies—maybe now it can be rebuilt on justice.'
+The Ministry was built on lies—maybe now it can be rebuilt on justice.'"
->
-> The long night ends with two killers facing trial, and the Ministry facing a reckoning with its own corruption."

-### Branch 2: Tragic Mercy
+### Branch 2: Tragic Mercy (Emotional)

-**[If the group chooses emotional resolution]**

 > "A heavy silence falls.
 Finally, Inquisitor March speaks: 'We have a choice.
 Two lives are already lost.
 Must we destroy two more?'
 >
 > After heated debate, an unprecedented decision is reached.
-Pyke will quietly resign, claiming health issues, and leave the country permanently.
-Rowan will be obliviated—properly this time—and given a new identity far from here, their quest for vengeance finally ended.
+Thorne will quietly resign, claiming health issues, and leave the country permanently.
+Morgan will be obliviated—properly this time—and given a new identity far from here, their quest for vengeance finally ended.
 >
 > Commander Keats protests but is overruled.
 'This isn't justice,' she says.
 >
 > 'No,' agrees Curator Bales sadly.
-'But perhaps it's mercy.
-And after tonight, we could all use some of that.'
+'But perhaps it's mercy.'"
->
-> The official record will show that Alaric Bodd died in a tragic accident.
-The truth dies with those who witnessed it tonight, another secret buried in the Ministry's foundations."

-### Branch 3: Arcane Echo
+### Branch 3: Arcane Echo (Mystical)

-**[If the group chooses mystical resolution]**

 > "Unspeakable Mire steps forward, trembling.
-'There's something you all need to know.
-My temporal research with Bodd... we didn't just extract memories.
-We created temporal echoes—copies of consciousness that exist outside time.'
+'My temporal research with Bodd preserved echoes of consciousness.'
 >
-> They pull out a shimmering crystal.
-'Bodd knew he might die.
-He preserved an echo of himself.
-And...
-I've detected another echo.
-Minister Blackthorne.
-She's been trying to communicate from beyond.'
->
-> The crystal pulses, and two translucent figures materialize—Alaric Bodd and Cordelia Blackthorne, victims united in death.
->
-> 'We do not seek vengeance,' Blackthorne's echo speaks.
+> Two translucent figures materialize—Alaric Bodd and Cordelia Blackthorne.
+'We do not seek vengeance,' Blackthorne's echo speaks.
 'We seek truth.
-Let our deaths serve a purpose.
-Reform the Ministry.
-End the culture of secrets that enabled our murders.'
+Reform the Ministry.'
 >
-> The echoes fade, leaving behind a mandate for change.
-Pyke is arrested, but Rowan is offered a chance: serve the Ministry's reformation as penance for their crime.
-Under a new identity—their third—they will help build a better institution.
->
-> Some justice.
+> Thorne is arrested; Morgan is offered penance—serve the reformation under a new identity.
+Some justice.
 Some mercy.
-Some hope.
-And in the Hall of Enigmas, two crystals glow with the preserved wisdom of the dead, ensuring such crimes can never be hidden again."
+Some hope."

 ---